Campus Safety

 Access to Haverford’s residence facilities is limited to those with proper authorization.
 The Dean’s staff, employees of the Facilities Management, Housekeepers, and Campus Safety personnel may only enter individual rooms on specific business.

 Card Access and privileges to academic areas such as labs are granted by the academic department heads and are maintained by Campus Safety.
-Access hours to these academic areas are determined by each individual department and are subject to change.

 Lab/Office keys are issued by Facilities Management (after approval by Campus Safety), but they may only be distributed upon the receipt of an official request form signed by the lab professor or department head.
 A key deposit fee of $25.00 will be billed to the student’s account.
 The key must be returned by the end of the academic year in order to have the deposit refunded.